NBISweden/workshop-reproducible-research/docs/conda.md

 We have up until now specified which Conda packages to install directly on the command line using the `conda create` and `conda install` commands.
 For working in projects this is not the recommended way.
 Instead, for increased control and reproducibility, it is better to use a file (in [yaml format](https://en.wikipedia.org/wiki/YAML)) specifying packages, versions and channels needed to create the environment for a project.

-* Throughout these tutorials we use a case study where we analyse a RNA-seq experiment with the multiresistant bacteria MRSA (see [intro](tutorial_intro.md)).
-You will now start to make a Conda yml file for the MRSA project.
+* Throughout these tutorials we will use a case study where we analyze an RNA-seq experiment with the multiresistant bacteria MRSA (see [intro](tutorial_intro.md)).
+You will now start to make a Conda yml file for this MRSA project.
+The file will contain a list of the software and versions needed to execute the analysis code.
-* To start with, the code for the analysis is available in `code/run_qc.sh`.
-It will:
+* In this conda tutorial, all code for the analysis is available in the script `code/run_qc.sh`.
+This code will:
     - download the raw fastq-files
     - run quality control on these using FastQC
-* We will start by making a Conda yml-file that contains the required packages to perform these steps.
+* We will start by making a Conda yml-file that contains the required packages to perform these two steps.
 * Later in the course, you will update the Conda yml-file with more packages, as the analysis workflow is expanded.
-* Make a yaml file called `environment.yml` for our tutorial project looking like this, and save it in the current directory (should be `reproducible_research_course/conda`):
+* So let's get going!
+Make a yaml file called `environment.yml` looking like this, and save it in the current directory (should be `reproducible_research_course/conda`):

 ```yaml
 channels: